-As a certified probate real estate agent with many years of experience selling probate real estate, we have listed many condominiums for sale in Santa Clara County.
+As a Certified Probate Real Estate Specialist with many years of experience with probate property sales, we have listed many condominiums for sale in Santa Clara County.
 Many are probate property sales.
-When selling a condominium, we are also selling the Covenants, Conditions & Restrictions (“CC&Rs”) which govern the community.
-The CC&R’s dictate what owners and residents can and cannot do in the community.
+When selling a condominium, we are also selling the Covenants, Conditions & Restrictions (“CC&Rs”) that govern the community.
+The CC&Rs dictate what owners and residents can and cannot do in the community.

 All sellers of condominiums must provide what is often referred to as a “sales package” together with the seller disclosures.
 Probate real estate is not exempt from the California HOA disclosure obligations.